Original research in refereed journals

 Link to article

-Exploring a particular manifestation of the city-poem, this article traces how Dresden became a topos in German poetry after 1945.
+Exploring a particular manifestation of the city-poem, this essay, published in the then brand new American journal, traces how Dresden became a topos in German poetry after 1945.
 Identifying a complex of associations and motifs reveals poets’ concern with commemorating the devastating wartime fire-bombing of the Saxon city.
 Taking its cue from essays by Wulf Kirsten and Gerrit-Jan Berendse on Dresden poetry of the 1960s and 1970s, this essay examines how the tradition established in those decades has been developed by a subsequent generation, writing in the 1980s and 1990s.
 The representation of Dresden in relation to various histories (national, personal, literary, art history) returns repeatedly to the tension between what passes away and what is preserved in perpetuity.
 Whereas earlier poems tend to read the city as history made concrete, later poems focus on abstract forces and the city’s supernatural power.

 Link to journal